CuratorialVoice/data/research-outputs/readme.md

-This directory contains assrted outputs from the 'Curatorial Voice project'.
+This directory contains assorted outputs from the 'Curatorial Voice project'.
 All data is derived from `selectedRecords.tsv`, a dataset created by a process described in the '[Selection of Records](https://github.com/CuratorialVoice/code/tree/master/selection-of-records)' directory. `selectedRecords.tsv` is the dataset used in our research into Mary Dorothy George’s curatorial voice, and is derived from data extracted from the [ResearchSpace SPARQL endpoint](https://public.researchspace.org/sparql).

 ## Cite Us